johnivore/borg-summary/README.md

     /host2.example.com/whatever
 ```

-This accommodates clients with multiple borg backup repositories.
+This accommodates multiple clients with multiple borg backup repositories.

 Update the SQLite database with data about all repositories: